Category Archives: musing

 So, I say: It’s okay to let our guard down at times and reveal our softer, sensitive selves.
 It doesn’t mean we’re a softy, a weakling, or a pushover.
 Power under control means self-control, and that is a virtue.
 After all, we are human with God-given emotions.
 Besides, God bottles our tears.

-And because God loves us so much, I would venture to say: Sometimes God cries.
+And because God loves us so much, sometimes I wonder if God cries too.

 © M.A.
 Perez 2013, All Rights Reserved